Lark Distillery whisky bottles against a misty mountain backdrop, featuring vibrant labels and copper caps.

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-Aussie enthusiasts already know that Tasmanian whisky is among the best in the world, and now Tassie pioneers Lark Distilling Company are seeking to prove it with the launch of a new lineup of luxury single malts.
+Aussie enthusiasts already know that Tasmanian whisky is among the best in the world, and now, pioneers Lark Distilling Company are seeking to prove it with the launch of a new lineup of luxury single malts.

-Three expressions – Fire Trail, Devil’s Storm and Ruby Abyss – will lead the release, all encased inside a stunning new 700ml bottle design and upgraded packaging designed to reflect Lark’s ambitions to become a leading label in luxury global whiskies.
+Three expressions – Fire Trail, Devil’s Storm and Ruby Abyss – will lead the release, all encased in a stunning new 700ml bottle design and upgraded packaging that reflect Lark’s ambitions to become a leading label in luxury global whiskies.
 A fourth expression, Cinder Forest, will be sold exclusively at airports.

 Fire Trail

-• Key Feature: Balanced by a subtle savory note from apple-wood smoked water; this expression is unpeated.
+• Key feature: Balanced by a subtle savoury note from apple-wood smoked water, unpeated.

 Devil’s Storm

-• Cask Type: Aged in vintage first-fill Port and Sherry casks from Seppeltsfield and finished in American Oak.
+• Cask type: Vintage first-fill Port and Sherry casks from Seppeltsfield and finished in American Oak.

 Ruby Abyss